Fine structure from normal iterability: Measures in mice

-We claim that $D$ is derived from the embedding of a strongly finite, terminally-non-dropping $n$-maximal tree on $M$, which therefore suffices.

-So suppose otherwise.
+So suppose the claim fails.
 The failure is a first order statement about $M$ (without parameters).
-For if $D'\sub M|(\theta^+)^N$ is definable (from parameters) over $M$, and $M\sats$``$D'$ is a countably complete ultrafilter over $\theta$'', then $D'\in N$ and $N\sats$``$D'$ is a countably complete ultrafilter over $\theta$'', since $\pow(\theta)^N\sub M$.
-And \cite[3.15--3.19]{extmax} gives a coding of finite $n$-maximal iteration trees on $n$-sound $(n,\om)$-iterable premice, which is uniformly definable over such premice.
-(As usual, the superstrong version of this is almost identical with that literally in \cite{extmax}.)\footnote{In the notation of \cite[3.15--3.19]{extmax}, the ordinal $\lambda^\Tt_\alpha$ is somewhat inconveniently defined in the case that $E^\Tt_\alpha$ is superstrong and $E^\Tt_\alpha\neq F(M^\Tt_\alpha)$ (in this case it is the index of $E^\Tt_\alpha$).
+For if $D'\sub M|\theta^{+N}$ is definable (from parameters) over $M$, and $M\sats$ ``$D'$ is a countably complete ultrafilter over $\theta$'', then $D'\in N$ and $N\sats$ ``$D'$ is a countably complete ultrafilter over $\theta$'', since $\pow(\theta)^N\sub M$.
+And \cite[3.15--3.20]{extmax} gives a coding of finite $n$-maximal iteration trees on $n$-sound $(n,\om)$-iterable premice, which is uniformly definable over such premice.
+Note that the definability depends on the restriction to $n$-maximal for a particular $n$.
+As usual, the superstrong version of this is almost identical with that literally in \cite{extmax}.\footnote{In the notation of \cite[3.15--3.20]{extmax}, the ordinal $\lambda^\Tt_\alpha$ is somewhat inconveniently defined in the case that $E^\Tt_\alpha$ is superstrong and $E^\Tt_\alpha\neq F(M^\Tt_\alpha)$ (in this case it is the index of $E^\Tt_\alpha$).
 Here, if $\mu=\crit(E^\Tt_\alpha)$, then instead of considering functions $f:[\mu]^{<\om}\to\mu$ when representing ordinals $<\lambda^\Tt_\alpha$, one must of course instead consider functions $f:[(\mu^+)^N]^{<\om}\to(\mu^+)^N$.
-Alternatively, one might redefine $\lambda^\Tt_\alpha$ in this case as $\lambda(E^\Tt_\alpha)$, and allow the possibility that $\lambda^\Tt_\beta=\lambda^\Tt_{\beta+1}$.} As remarked earlier, if $N$ has no largest cardinal, then we can avoid appealing to any coding of iteration trees.
-For in this case, instead of using $M$ as above, we can take $M=N|(\theta^{++})^N$, and then the relevant iteration trees can be defined directly over $M$.\footnote{In \cite{mim}, an argument more along these lines was given, though even there there is not quite that much space available.} We continue literally with the general case, but the remaining details are essentially the same in the simplified version just mentioned.
+Alternatively, one might redefine $\lambda^\Tt_\alpha$ in this case as $\lambda(E^\Tt_\alpha)$, and allow the possibility that $\lambda^\Tt_\beta=\lambda^\Tt_{\beta+1}$.} However, for our present purposes, it suffices to consider only a coding of strongly finite trees $\Tt$, and for such $\Tt$, every extender $E^\Tt_\alpha$ is type 1 or type 2 and hence not superstrong.
+So the coding apparatus in \cite{extmax} is essentially sufficient for our purposes.
+As remarked earlier, if $N$ has no largest cardinal, then we can avoid appealing to any coding of iteration trees at all.
+For in this case, instead of using $M$ as above, we can take $M=N|\theta^{++N}$, and then the relevant iteration trees can be defined directly over $M$.\footnote{In \cite{mim}, an argument more along these lines was given, though even there there is not quite that much space available.} We continue literally with the general case (using a coding apparatus), but the remaining details are essentially the same in the simplified version just mentioned.